Best Channel 4 dramas in November 2024

 Comedy | Drama

-Why you should watch: Doctor Who showrunner Russell T Davies collared popstar Olly Alexander, Lydia West, Keeley Hawes, Neil Patrick Harris and Stephen Fry for his emotionally charged magnum opus, which was nominated for 12 British Academy Television Awards.
-The BFI said it “stands as a passionate, beautifully gay tribute to all the smalltown boys, everywhere”.
+Why you should watch: Doctor Who showrunner Russell T Davies bagged a ridiculously impressive cast - including popstar Olly Alexander, and actors Keeley Hawes, Neil Patrick Harris and Stephen Fry) for his emotionally-charged magnum opus.
+It's a Sin was nominated for 12 British Academy Television Awards and quite rightly.
+The BFI said it "stands as a passionate, beautifully gay tribute to all the smalltown boys, everywhere".
+Although not quite a true story, creator Russell T Davies drew on his own experiences as a young, gay man growing up during the Eighties.

 Available now